 Is Hemp Safe?

 First, to the question that is of primary concern: Is hemp safe?
 According to an extensive review in 2011 that looked for evidence that hemp could have harmful effects, the answer is yes, hemp is safe.
 And by “safe” we are referring to the fact that this report found hemp to be non-toxic with very few, if any, side effects (US National Library of Medicine and National Institutes of Health).

 As for the potential addictive properties of cannabis, it is important to differentiate THC from hemp.
 Marijuana, which is mildly addictive, has high levels of THC.
 Hemp, on the other hand, has low THC and high hemp, and is neither mentally nor physically addictive.
 In fact, study after study has shown that hemp actually has anti-addictive properties and can be beneficial in treating addictions to alcohol, tobacco, opiates, and psychostimulants in people and animals (Journal of Neuroscience).

 In addition to addiction, the list of conditions that hemp seems to help is expanding everyday.
 While there are always opportunities for new research, current peer-reviewed journal articles provide great insight into the relationship between hemp and pet health.

 Separation from their owner or home, noise from thunder or fireworks, and fear of strange people or situations are all common sources of anxiety in pets.
 Just like anxiety in humans, anxiety in pets can be disruptive.
 Therefore, it is important to recognize if your pet suffers from anxiety and if so, in what situations.

 Areas of the brain involved in mood, stress, and fear are rich in receptors called CB1 receptors.
 These receptors help mediate fearfulness and anxiety.
 If these CB1 receptors are blocked or deficient, it can cause people or animals to become constantly fearful or anxious.
-Hemp help by creating a calming (or anxiolytic) effect by boosting these CB1 receptors in our brains.
+Hemp and cbd for dogs help by creating a calming (or anxiolytic) effect by boosting these CB1 receptors in our brains.